What it is and why it matters

 - Data: Large datasets relevant to customers, products, and services, and relevant to the line of inquiry

-- Models: ML models that match high priority queries (Classification, Clustering, Regression, etc.), many of which are freely available.
-The libraries required should also be prepared depending on the use of Python or R and installed on any workstation or server used for the multiple stages of the project.
-Most Data Engineers will use a simple text editor for simple coding and algorithm editing since most algorithms are distributed in updated libraries.
+- Models: ML models that match high priority problems (Classification, Clustering, Regression, etc.), many of which are freely available.
+The libraries and dependencies required should also be prepared depending on the programming languages used by the team and the technology stack.
+Some ML Engineers will use a simple text editor for simple coding and model building but these changes depending on the analytics maturity of the company.

 - Skills: Applied mathematics, working knowledge of algorithms, and ML modeling.
-Depending on the role, resources typically need Python and R, as well as database experience; virtual machines and cloud environments; utilities like Hadoop for distributed processing; statistics and validation.
+Depending on the role, resources typically need to be highly proficient in one or two programming languages, as well as have database experience; virtual machines and cloud environments; utilities like Hadoop for distributed processing; statistics and validation.

 - Environment: an environment suited for conducting ML projects.
 While a workstation is sufficient for many of the early research and planning (identifying datasets, defining preparation, choosing models), larger tests can take days to complete, and require more processor power and memory than a workstation.
 If local server bandwidth is not available, working environments can be “rented” from cloud-based vendors like AWS (which also supplies various ML models like recommendation engines, text extractors, and image recognition, etc.).